Geonovum/sospilot/docs/fiware.rst

    *First WireCloud Mashup: wiring view in editor*

 Next attempt was to use NGSI Subscriptions such that the widgets receive real-time updates.
-Fro this the `NGSI Source Operator <https://github.com/wirecloud-fiware/ngsi-source-operator>`_ can be applied i.s.o. the ``NGSI Browser Widget`` used above.
+For this the `NGSI Source Operator <https://github.com/wirecloud-fiware/ngsi-source-operator>`_ can be applied i.s.o. the ``NGSI Browser Widget`` used above.
 The ``NGSI Source Operator`` will use NGSI10 Subscriptions to register at an Orion CB using a callback mechanism.
 The wiring is depicted below.